xiix0/scam/README.md

-You will inherit millions of dollars.
+You are standing on my toes.